When it comes to retirement investing, it’s not always what stocks you invest in that matter, but what accounts you use.

 Understanding Roth IRA vs. Mutual Fund Investing

-A Roth IRA is an individual retirement account that allows you to contribute up to $6,500 ($7,500 for investors 50 years or older) post-tax dollars annually with the promise of tax-free withdrawals later in life.
+A Roth IRA is an individual retirement account/retirement savings account that allows you to make an annual contribution up to $6,500 ($7,500 for investors 50 years or older) of post-tax dollars annually with the promise of tax-free withdrawals later in life.

 The funds held in a Roth IRA can be used to invest in several assets, including stocks, bonds, and mutual funds.